Analysis | How Vaccine Nationalism Could Extend the Pandemic’s Run

 5. Is vaccine nationalism always a rich vs. poor thing?

 No. With richer countries desperate to get their economies back on track, politicians are beginning to argue over access to vaccines.
-The EU complained in January about the speed of delivery of U.K.-based AstraZeneca’s shot, prompting regulators in Brussels to propose requiring drugmakers to flag exports of coronavirus vaccines -- a move that could disrupt deliveries of the Pfizer shot, which is manufactured in Belgium.
-Britain’s vaccine minister warned the EU against engaging in vaccine nationalism.
+The EU complained in January about the speed of delivery of U.K.-based AstraZeneca’s shot, prompting regulators in Brussels to require drugmakers to flag exports of coronavirus vaccines -- a move that could disrupt deliveries of the Pfizer shot, which is manufactured in Belgium.
+Britain’s vaccine minister warned the EU against engaging in vaccine nationalism and the World Health Organization said it was a “very worrying trend.”

 6. How might lower-income countries get vaccines?